Environmental and biodiversity impacts of Miscanthus plantations

 Impact on biodiversity

 Biofuel production drives land-use change, a major cause of biodiversity loss, but there is limited knowledge of how different biofuel crops affect local biodiversity.
 The Royal Commission on Environmental Pollution stated “the impact of energy crops on biodiversity has not been a topic of significant research in the UK, partly due to the absence of large-scale plantations”.
 In general, the crop architecture of perennial grasses offers additional cover for wildlife, especially during the winter when other crops and swards are at their shortest, and non-crop vegetation may offer some birds opportunities for feeding and breeding.
-It has been suggested that these advantages could diminish as crops get older, denser, and close their canopies earlier in the growing season, especially with Miscanthus crops.

 In an agricultural landscape the majority of wildlife and their food sources are found in interspersed woodland and field margins.
 Miscanthus can play an important role in this landscape by preventing chemical leaching into these important habitats, removing annual ground disturbance and soil erosion, improving water quality, and providing heterogeneous structure and overwinter cover.
+Integration of Miscanthus into landscapes should be considered in terms of its potential to increase or decrease biodiversity in land-use change.

 Bioenergy crops are set to increase in the UK and the wider landscape.
 To develop a sustainable biomass market the impacts of biomass crops on environment and biodiversity must be considered.
 Any agricultural production is primarily based on human demand and there will always be a trade-off between nature and humans or one benefit and another.
 Miscanthus is a promising energy crop can provide a range of benefits while minimising environmental harm.